 3. I take a good care of my physical health

-With this being said, I try to follow basic health advice: eat more of healthy foods (veggies and fruit), exercise regularly, work on my sleep schedule.
+With this being said, I try to follow basic health advice: eat more "healthy" foods (veggies and fruit), exercise regularly, work on my sleep schedule.
 I do not stress over my "mistakes".
 Again, "do your best" - is my mantra.

-What it does, it gives me a somewhat control over my health, that is important with people who have anxiety.
+What it does, it gives me a somewhat control over my health, that is important for people who have anxiety.